Professor Helen Hanson

 Office: Queen's 305

-Helen Hanson is a Senior Lecturer in Film Studies at the University of Exeter.
+Helen Hanson is Associate Professor in Film History at the University of Exeter.
 She is currently Director of the MA English Literary Studies, and Academic Director of the Bill Douglas Cinema Museum.

 She is the author of Hollywood Soundscapes: Film Sound Style, Craft and Production in the Classical Era (2017), Hollywood Heroines: Women in Film Noir and the Female Gothic Film (2007) and co-editor (with Catherine O’Rawe) of The Femme Fatale: Images, Histories, Contexts (2010) and (with Andrew Spicer) of A Companion to Film Noir (2013).
 She is an editor (with Jay Beck and Ian Gardiner) of the Music, Sound and the Moving Image Journal (Liverpool University Press).